Transfer Students Are Welcomed!

 You may look at the suggested course sequence for the degrees we offer here.
 You should also consult the Transfer Equivalency Guide to see which courses at your current or previous institution will satisfy course requirements at UTA.
 Please be aware that you may use up to 72 academic hours and 4 exercise hours from a community college toward your degree in the UTA College of Liberal Arts.

-You will have a choice between and on-line and an on-site experience.
+You must attend an orientation session at UTA before you can enroll in classes.
 This is intended to acquaint you with UTA resources, it is not an advising session!
 It is impossible to advise transfer students the same way we advise freshmen.
+So please contact an advisor as soon as possible.
 It usually takes 30 minutes to an hour to advise a new transfer student.
 We have to look at your courses, figure out how they fit with our programs and then explain your next steps.
 We want you to do this EARLY so there aren’t any problems with classes filling up before you can register or with transferred courses not showing up on your UTA record.